candidpartners/candid-labs-site/src/pages/products/index.md

         evaluating the time, financial, and resource based constraints across multiple migration approaches so that the right approach is chosen and understood by the entire team.
-  heading: What we offer
-  description: >+
-    The Volker Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
-As an integral part of Candid Cloud Factory, Volker makes it easy to specify and auto-generate the infrastructure components you want to deploy, allowing enterprises to transition to the cloud efficiently, consistently, and securely.

-    60% of cloud initiatives fail — Every Candid client is in the other 40%
+  heading: 60% of all cloud initiatives fail.
+None of ours have.

-    Volker Differentiators:
+  description: |
+    _What makes Volker different than other tools?_
     1. Volker is the only enterprise end-to-end multi-cloud automation solution

-    2. Volker is the most effective tool in automating repetitive and manual dev ops activities
+    1. Volker is the most effective tool in automating repetitive and manual dev ops activities

-    3. Volker is the only tool that automates all three vital aspects of an enterprise migration – Planning, Provisioning, and Compliance
+    1. Volker is the only tool that automates all three vital aspects of an enterprise migration
+        - Planning, Provisioning, and Compliance

-    4. Volker is the only tool that automates all six stages of the journey to cloud
+    1. Volker is the only tool that automates all six stages of the journey to cloud
         - Business evaluation
         - Technology/business analysis
         - Foundation
         - Provisioning/deployment
         - Continuous delivery
         - Reimagining the business
-    5. Volker is the only solution that provides and automates industry standard best practices for cloud deployment
+    1. Volker is the only solution that provides and automates industry standard best practices for cloud deployments

-    6. Volker includes a security framework and best practices to ensure a compliant cloud foundation
+    1. Volker includes a security framework and best practices to ensure a compliant cloud foundation

-    7. Volker provides a ready-made cloud foundation framework for rapid adoption of any public cloud platform
+    1. Volker provides a ready-made cloud foundation framework for rapid adoption of any public cloud platform

-    8. Volker is the only end to end cloud automation solution built on open standards
+    1. Volker is the only end to end cloud automation solution built on open standards

-    9. Volker provides the only solution that fully secures client infrastructure before and after it’s provisioned
+    1. Volker provides the only solution that fully secures client infrastructure before and after it’s provisioned

-    10. Volker is the only enterprise-grade end to end automation tool deployed in F500 companies
+    1. Volker is the only enterprise-grade end to end automation tool deployed in F500 companies

-    11. Volker is the only tool with a customizable scoring model that prioritizes application migration based on business value
+    1. Volker is the only tool with a customizable scoring model that prioritizes application migration based on business value

-    12. Volker is the only cloud automation tool that is truly federated to allow teams to migrate at their own pace
+    1. Volker is the only cloud automation tool that is truly federated to allow teams to migrate at their own pace

-    13. Volker is the only solution that provides a single source of truth across an entire enterprise cloud migration
+    1. Volker is the only solution that provides a single source of truth across an entire enterprise cloud migration

-    14. Volker is the only cloud automation solution actually built by cloud architects for cloud architects.
+    1. Volker is the only cloud automation solution actually built by cloud architects for cloud architects.
 main:
   heading: Cloud DevOps for the Enterprise
   description: >+
     We are enabling large enterprise organizations to change their way of delivering technology that is modern, fast, and significantly less costly to maintain.
   image1:
     alt: Compliance Frameworks
     image: /img/frameworks.jpg